EmptyHundred/DemxsAIGodotTemplate/README.md

 ## 2. Generate Project Files
 The template uses CMake to generate the Visual Studio solution.
+For compilation options including extra include path and target lib, see [`CMakeLists.txt`](addons/earendel/CMakeLists.txt)

+1. This repository contains submodule of [godot-cpp](https://github.com/godotengine/godot-cpp), make sure the submodule is up-to-date by running:
+    ```bash
+    git submodule init
+    ```
+    Then
+    ```bash
+    git submodule update
+    ```
-1. Locate the [`GenerateProjectFile.bat`](addons/earendel/GenerateProjectFiles.bat) file in the root directory.
+2. Locate the [`GenerateProjectFile.bat`](addons/earendel/GenerateProjectFiles.bat) file in the root directory.
-2.  **Visual Studio Version:** If you are using a specific version of Visual Studio, open the `.bat` file and modify the generator line:
+3.  **Visual Studio Version:** If you are using a specific version of Visual Studio, open the `.bat` file and modify the generator line:
     * Find: `set CMAKE_GENERATOR="Visual Studio 18 2026"`
     * Change to your required version.
-3. Run `GenerateProjectFile.bat`.
+4. Run `GenerateProjectFile.bat`.
-4. The generated Visual Studio project files will be located in the **`./Build`** folder.
+5. The generated Visual Studio project files will be located in the **`./Build`** folder.

 ## 3. Visual Studio Configuration & Debugging